powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 ![Create New Document Model](./images/connectApp.gif)

-If you followed the steps correctly, you should have an empty document model created called `ToDoList`.
+If you followed the steps correctly, you should have an empty document model created.

-In the next tutorial, you will learn how to design your document model and export it to be later used in your Powerhouse project.
+In the next tutorials, you will learn how to design your document model and export it to be later used in your Powerhouse project.